-- Download and print PSAT 10 Practice Test #1 and/or #2 from psat.org/practice (select Take the Practice Test under "Paper-and-Pencil Practice").
+- Download and print PSAT 10 Practice Test #1 and/or #2 from psat.org/practice.
 Be sure to follow the instructions, and use the official answer sheet to bubble in your answers. - 2.
 After you've finished the practice test, get instant feedback and question-by-question results by downloading the answer explanations and scoring guide for the test you took.